ofelcan164/API/sections/webhooks.md

         "updated_file",

-Details about our currently supported list of `resources` and `actions`:
+Details about our currently supported list of resources and actions:
 --------------------------------------------------------------------

 ### Response